ytaki0801/fpLISP/CommonLisp/README.md

-# fpLISP in Scheme
+# fpLISP in Common Lisp

-You can execute fpLISP codes by using a Scheme language processor like [Gauche](http://practical-scheme.net/gauche/), [GNU Guile](https://www.gnu.org/software/guile/) or [Chibi-Scheme](http://synthcode.com/wiki/chibi-scheme), as the following:
+You can execute fpLISP codes by using a Commin Lisp processor like [SBCL](http://www.sbcl.org/) or [ECL](https://common-lisp.net/project/ecl/), as the following:

 ```
 $ cat ../samples/12-sublis.fplisp